If you're looking to take your NPPE Exam in 2021, this post has everything you need to get started on the right foot.

 It is for those who want to obtain their Foreign or Professional License.
 It is a necessary step that tests your English skills and ability to make a good judgment on situational questions.
 The questions are drawn from a number of reading materials that you can purchase in your study kit.
 The kit contains reading material including a Law textbook, Ethics textbook, Engineering Act, by-laws and intellectual property white papers.

 APEGA has provided 8 sample questions at the bottom of this page.
 Readers may find the 2-line questions too short and not reflective of the current exam questions that are expected to be harder, longer and situational.
-Our NPPE Pro Online Course contains over 200 sample questions that are continually updated to challenge aspiring engineers and simulate the exam difficulty.
+Our NPPE Pro Online Course contains up to 500 sample questions that are continually updated to challenge aspiring engineers and simulate the exam difficulty.

 Let's now look at a sample question taken from the Pro Course.